BravoChos/aws-saa-certification/solutionArchitect/03_database/01_RDS/README.md

 ## Read Replica
 You can create a **Read Replica** from an existing MySQL, MariaDB, or PostgreSQL DB instance using the AWS Management Console, AWS CLI, or AWS API.

+Amazon RDS Read Replicas provide enhanced performance and durability for database(DB) instances.
+This feature makes it easy to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
+You can create one or more replicas (secondary database) of a given source DB Instance and serve high-volume application read traffic from mulitiple copies of you data, thereby increasing aggregate read throughput.

 When you create a Read Replica, you first specify an existing DB instance as the source.
 Then Amazon RDS takes a snapshot of the source instance and creates a read-only instance from the snapshot.
 Amazon RDS then uses the asynchronous replication method for the DB engine to update the Read Replica whenever there is a change to the source DB instance.